Q: Will fixing the family glitch help my family?

 Tanya and Renee are both 45, and they have two sons who are 8 and 6.
 Their household income is $55,000.
 For 2022 health coverage, that puts them at 208% percent of the poverty level, which would allow them a robust marketplace subsidy if they didn’t have an offer of coverage from an employer.

 Tanya’s employer offers health coverage, but Renee’s does not.
 For Tanya to enroll just herself in her employer’s health plan, the monthly payroll deduction is $245.
 That’s a little over 5% of their household income, so Tanya’s coverage offer is considered affordable.
-(In 2022, the affordability limit is 9.61% of household income.)
+(In 2022, the affordability limit is 9.61% of household income; in 2023, it will be 9.12% of household income.)

 Under current rules, that means nobody in the household qualifies for premium subsidies if they were to buy a marketplace plan instead of taking the employer-sponsored coverage.
 Unfortunately, the cost to add Renee and the boys to Tanya’s insurance is $1,100/month.
 So covering the whole family on Tanya’s insurance will run them $1,345/month, or 29% of their household income.